 When it comes to earning points and miles, one of the most important things you can do is maximize every dollar you are already spending.
-Chase makes this easier than other banks by way of their Shop Through Chase Portal for Chase Sapphire cardholders.
+And Chase makes this easier than other banks by way of their Shop Through Chase Portal for Chase Sapphire cardholders.

 How to Use the Shop Through Chase Portal

-There are a few other websites that will give you this same information, but I find that Cashback Monitor is the easiest to use and their information always seems to be in real time.
+There are a few other websites that will give you this same information, but I find that Cashback Monitor is the easiest to use and their information always seems to be in real-time.

 This is the same number we saw at CashBack Monitor, but keep in mind that the bonus points offered are constantly changing.
 It is always a good idea to check CashBack Monitor first as mentioned in step one.
 This will ensure you are using the portal that will best maximize your purchase.

-Once I click on the BackCountry square, you will be given a disclaimer that lets you know you will be leaving the Shop Through Chase Portal and that you will earn bonus Ultimate Rewards points as long as you complete the purchase at the merchant’s website.
+Once I click on the Apple square, you will be given a disclaimer that lets you know you will be leaving the Shop Through Chase Portal and that you will earn bonus Ultimate Rewards points as long as you complete the purchase at the merchant’s website.
 Towards the bottom of the box, you will see the terms and conditions for the specific retailer.
 Typically this will inform you if there are any products that are not eligible to earn bonus Ultimate Rewards points.
 I didn’t see what I was looking to purchase listed, so I was all set.

 Once you are ready, you can click on the green button that will bring you directly to your selected retailer’s website.

 Once on the retailer’s website, you can do your shopping and checkout as you normally would.
-Although you have to have either the Chase Sapphire Preferred or Chase Sapphire Reserve card to have access to the Shop Through Chase Portal, it is not a requirement that you actually use that card to complete the purchase.
+Although you have to have either the Chase Sapphire Preferred or the Chase Sapphire Reserve to have access to the Shop Through Chase Portal, it is not a requirement that you actually use that card to complete the purchase.
 You are free to use any credit card of your choosing.

-Just for clicking through the Shop Through Chase Portal, which took an extra 30 seconds, I earned a total of 882 (630 Ultimate Rewards and 252 Membership Rewards) points for shopping I was going to do anyhow.
+Just for clicking through the Shop Through Chase Portal, which took an extra 30 seconds, I earned a total of 165 (55 Ultimate Rewards and 110 Membership Rewards) points for shopping I was going to do anyhow.
 There are literally hundreds of retailers that are available through the portal, and I think you would have to try fairly hard to find one that you are not already shopping at.

 There is no limit to how many Ultimate Rewards points you can earn each year through the Chase shopping portal.
 By making a few extra clicks through the Chase website before heading to the retailer’s website, you can easily earn thousands of additional Ultimate Rewards points each year.

 My approach to using Shop Through Chase is simple.
 If I can buy something online through the portal and avoid a retail brick and mortar store while earning bonus Ultimate Rewards points in the process, it’s a no-brainer.
-I will always choose the extra Ultimate Rewards points, and you should too.
+I will always choose to earn extra Ultimate Rewards points, and you should too.

 Editorial Note: Any opinions, analyses, reviews, or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved, or otherwise endorsed by any card issuer.